 Conclusion

 A lightweight spatial resampling algorithm is described in this contribution to improve the coding efficiency for video coding for machines.
 Simulation shows that spatial resampling is effective and performs superior to VVC under various coding configurations.
-Specifically, this proposed spatial resampling algorithm achieves 5.99% and 5.45% Pareto BD-rate savings under RA and AI configurations on SFU-HW dataset for object detection task.
+Specifically, this proposed spatial resampling algorithm achieves 6.95%, 6.56% and 5.78% Pareto BD-rate savings under RA, AI and LD configurations on SFU-HW dataset for object detection task.
+For instance segmentation, 6.35% Pareto BD-rate savings are also achieved on TVD image dataset.
 It is suggested to include information about the spatial resampling algorithm and the software implementation into the next version of the technical report for optimization of encoders and receiving systems for machine analysis of coded video content (JVET-AE2030).

 References